nicolasventer/Horror-Light/README.md

 --

-This git contains all prototype versions with a prototype document.
+This git contains the last version of my game with a descriptive document.
 It also contains the trailers of the game.